Addiction Recovery with Integrative Psychiatry

 Nutritional & Integrative Support

-Supporting the brain’s recovery means rebuilding what’s depleted and calming what’s overactive.
+Supporting recovery means rebuilding what’s depleted — and calming what’s overactive.

-When we restore what the brain is genuinely missing, cravings ease, mood stabilises, and the nervous system finally gets space to heal.
+When the brain receives what it’s genuinely missing, cravings soften, mood stabilises, and the nervous system finally gets space to heal.

 - Zinc & B6 — foundational for neurotransmitter synthesis and methylation balance

-- Magnesium — calms the nervous system, supports sleep, eases muscle tension and stress
+- Magnesium — calms the nervous system, supports sleep, and eases muscle tension

-- NAC (N-acetyl cysteine) — regulates glutamate levels, reduces cravings, supports detox pathways
+- NAC (N-acetyl cysteine) — helps regulate glutamate, reduce cravings, and support detox pathways

-- L-theanine or GABA — promote relaxation and calm overstimulation
+- L-theanine or GABA — promote relaxation and reduce overstimulation

 - Adaptogens such as Rhodiola or Ashwagandha — support adrenal function, resilience, and emotional steadiness

-Do not self-prescribe — the wrong nutrient can increase symptoms in certain biotypes.
+Do not self-prescribe — the wrong nutrient can worsen symptoms in certain biochemical patterns.

 Nutritional & Integrative Support